BubbleJSCode/BubbleJS/readme.md

 # BubbleJS
-> BubbleJS is a coding language created by Sparky2you.
-> It generates Javascript and also reads it.
+## Run your code
+> To run your code you need to execute the command "npm start" in your terminal.
+> I really recomand you using Visual Studio Code, it is a great coding place and it supports BubbleJS.